 2. NordVPN – an excellent choice for an iOS VPN

 While the apps aren't quite as perfect as Express's, NordVPN's DNS leak protection, double kill switch, and auto-connect make up for slight interface issues.
-And, considering you're getting the biggest name in the industry for $3.71/mo, it's great value, too.View Deal
+Plus, Nord's Black Friday sale offers the chance to win up to two years free – if you're lucky that could end up below $2 a month.View Deal

 3. Surfshark – great value plus top usability